condeagustin/Maze/README.md

    start Maze.exe "Sample1(tsv).txt" 25 0 13 11

    In this case, 25 and 0 are the X and Y of start point; and 13 and 11 are the X and Y of end point respectively

+After running the program, it will show the set of points that make part of the shortest path computed and it will also generate a file with the suffix "\_Solved" that contains the same contents of the input maze file but it shows the path found with different characters than "F"